rwilliams/jrubywiki/ClasspathAndLoadPath.md

 JRuby supports the concept of a "load path" as per Ruby 1.8.
 The load path contains filesystem directories to be used as the "root" when searching for scripts to load or execute.

 Script files contained within the load path can be loaded using the `require` or `load` kernel methods.
-The differences between these two mechanisms are discussed in more depth on the [RubySpec Wiki](http://www.headius.com/rubyspec).
+The differences between these two mechanisms are discussed in more depth in [RubySpec](http://rubyspec.org/).

 Load path is a lazier, more implicit form of pathing than Java's classpath, since libraries on the load path must still be explicitly loaded to become available.